pierwill/iot-center-v2/README.md

 * Install latest node.js
 * Install latest yarn
-* Download archived code in ZIP from this GIT repository
+* Download this GIT repository
-* Extract code
 * Install local InfluxDB 2 instance or register account in InfluxDB Cloud 2 if not exists
 * Create admin token
 * Set environment variable INFLUX_TOKEN with the admin token from the previous point